 What Happens to Your Code After a Commit?- 8 mins

-I have written an article for the student magazine INDEX at the Department for Informatics (Ifi), University of Oslo.
+I have written an article for the student magazine INDEX at the Department of Informatics (Ifi), University of Oslo.
 It was published on 30.04.2016, in Norwegian, and I have previously shared it with you here.
 I was also asked to share an English version of the article.
-This post is not only a simple translation to English, but rather a 2.0 version of the previous post.
+This post is not only a simple translation to English but rather a 2.0 version of the previous post.

 This simple “code-test-code” method works fine for small tasks, but what would you do if you were working on a large project with several colleagues, or even teams, working on different parts of the codebase?
 How can you check that your code still works when you have made your changes?
 How can you be sure that your changes have not messed up others’ code?
 And, how can you ensure that code that works on your machine still works when you deliver it to the customer?

 Welcome to my workday.
 I often work with large IT systems consisting of hundreds of thousands lines of code and with dozens of developers working on different parts of the code.
 In addition to being a technical project manager with overall responsibility for the solution including application architecture, build infrastructure, and environments the solution runs on, I have often had the role of delivery manager.
 The latter is responsible for making sure that the final package that is being delivered contains all the code and functionality.
 Each delivery must have all the bits included, they must work correctly, and the recipients of the package will have to be able to install the software on their systems without any surprises.

 A process to build, deploy and deliver a system consists of several steps, and most of them can usually be automated.